-    The gardens have been landscaped and cultivated around the great vistas and designed sensitively, to encourage biodiversity.
-The Goldstone haven includes a diverse and wide variety of flowering plants and trees, which have been chosen to complement the terroir as well as their individual qualities such as fragrance, colour and stature.
+The gardens have been landscaped and cultivated around the great vistas and designed sensitively, to encourage biodiversity suitable to the distinctive ‘Goldstone series’ soil.
+The Goldstone haven attracts many pollinators and includes a diverse and wide variety of flowering plants and trees that have been chosen to complement the terroir as well as their individual qualities such as fragrance, colour and stature.

-    Visitors can enjoy a Walled Garden with floriferous doubled-tiered herbaceous borders including plants such as Actinidia kolomikta, Epilobium angustifolium var. album, Phormium tenax, sedums, alliums, clematis and a bushy line of ballerina roses.
+Visitors can enjoy a Walled Garden with floriferous doubled tiered herbaceous borders including plants such as Actinidia kolomikta, Epilobium angustifolium var. album, Phormium tenax, sedums, alliums, clematis and a bushy line of ballerina roses.
 There is also a romantic Rose Terrace overlooking the Walled Garden with a mix of varieties that continue to flower from May to November including Rosa 'Rhapsody in Blue', Rosa 'Tickled Pink', Rosa ‘Iceberg’ and Rosa ‘Silver Wedding’.

 The garden has also been designed for relaxation and enjoyment, making it the perfect setting for admiring the well-thought-out planting after a seasonally inspired lunch or followed by a delicious afternoon tea.